-At the Oxford Real Farming Conference, we will be proposing the launch of a network for people interested in ‘farm-scale’ or small-scale rewilding.
+At the Oxford Real Farming Conference, we proposed the launch of a network for people interested in ‘farm-scale’ or small-scale rewilding.

-If you’re interested and would like to be involved, please drop us a line – perhaps you’d like to join the network, perhaps you have ideas about what it could or should be, or skills or time to offer to make it happen.
-We can add you to an email list for updates and next steps.
+If you’re interested and would like to be involved, you can sign up for updates here.
+Perhaps you’d like to join the network, perhaps you have ideas about what it could or should be, or skills or time to offer to make it happen.
+Please share your thoughts on this simple survey.

 Here’s the backstory and the synopsis of the ORFC session: